hamishdickson/whats-goin-on/README.md

 ### Thanks

 While this does something totally different, I came up with this idea after seeing [jlord's](https://github.com/jlord) gardening repo.
 Check it out.

----

-This is a very basic tool, but it's fun to write these things!